-Many chronic health conditions are aggravated by excess acid in the body, which can also reduce the amount of oxygen in the blood and increase inflammation.
-Fresh fruit and vegetable juices, especially leafy greens, are an ideal way to restore and maintain pH balance and increase energy.
-Most fruits and vegetables in their raw state are higher in nutrients, more cleansing and retain more of their healing properties than their cooked versions.
-When your body is given what it truly needs—that is, proper diet, clean water, fresh air, sunlight, moderate exercise and adequate rest, it can maintain physical health.
+Excess acid in the body can reduce the amount of oxygen in the blood and increase inflammation.
+Fresh fruit and vegetable juices, especially leafy greens, are an ideal way to restore and maintain pH balance.
+Most fruits and vegetables are higher in nutrients, more cleansing and retain more of their healing properties when eaten raw rather than cooked.

 Your body is your most intimate space on Earth.
 What you choose to put into it directly impacts your health, your thoughts and your emotions.

 All physical symptoms have emotional and mental counterparts.
 Negative stress, emotions, thoughts, behaviours and lifestyle also need to be addressed.
-We need to process (digest) our life experiences and let go of emotional baggage to be open to vibrant health on physical, emotional and mental levels.
+We need to process (digest) our life experiences.
 That which is suppressed will seek expression, often as symptoms of dis-ease within.
 Just as we have nutritional needs we also need to express ourselves, to be creative and to have a sense of purpose in our life.
-Health, like life, thrives better with purpose.
+Improving our diet is a good place to start.